|

 Collylaw, Kilncadzow, Belstane past Carluke.

-Market Towns Lanark and Carnwath are the
+p.560 Market Towns Lanark and Carnwath are

-nearest market towns.
+the nearest market towns.

 Means of Communication The Lanark - Carnwath